prajapatimohit/EDA-Hotel_Booking_Analysis/README.md

 8.Draw conclusions from the EDA to provide insights and recommendations for future actions.

 # Exploratory Data Analysis
-performed data analysis on given data set and  found out the followings 1.City Hotel accounted for most number of bookings 2.In both the hotels adults have made heighest no. of booking as compared with children.
+performed data analysis on given data set and  found out the followings insights 1.City Hotel accounted for most number of bookings.

+2.In both the hotels adults have made heighest no. of booking as compared with children.

 3.Cancellation rate was heigher for City hotel than the Resort hotel.

 4.Based on the dataset, it appears that the year 2016 had the highest number of hotel bookings.

 5. As August marks the end of summer and the beginning of autumn, it suggests that the summer season is a peak period for hotel bookings.
+6.
-6.Based on the fact that most stays occur on weekday nights 7.
+7.Based on the fact that most stays occur on weekday nights.

+8.It appears that the majority of visitors prefer to travel in pairs.

+9.Majority of the distribution channels and market segments involve travel agencies (online or offline).

+10.Most guest come from Portugal and other European countries.

+11.Analyzed whether the a customer is repeated or a new customer.

+12.Drew the average monthly price for booking a hotel.